 The first and as we think natural decision was to base the render extension on the existing layout extension.
 Secondly, we tried to make the render extension as flexible as possible in order to not impose any artificial limits on how programs can display their reaction networks.

-Since most programs do graphical representation of reaction networks in 2D, we decided to include only 2D render information in this first version of the render extension.
-If the need for 3D render information should arise, we will extend the render extension to include this information as well.
-We want to keep the render extension independant of the SBML model as well as the layout extension, therefore the render information will be stored as one or more seperate blocks.
-There can be one block of render information that applies to all layouts and blocks for each layout.
-In the beginning this render information of a layout respectively.
+We wanted to keep the render extension independent of the SBML model as well as of the layout extension, therefore the render information will be stored as one or more separate blocks.
+There can be one block of render information that applies to all layouts and an additional block for each layout.
+In the beginning this render information will be stored in the annotation of the listOfLayouts element or the annotation of a layout element respectively.

-The render information consists of a set of styles that are associated with objects from the layout either by a list of ids of layout objects or by roles of layout objects or their corresponding model elements.
-Consider as example, you can define a style that can be applied to all SpeciesReference objects that are products.
-The render information included in the annotation of the listOfLayouts element will only be able to define styles that associate render information with roles of elements, it can not associate styles with individual objects from a layout.
-In order not to reinvent the wheel we loosely based this specification on SVG.
+The render information consists of a set of styles that are associated with objects from the layout either by a list of ids of layout objects or by roles of layout objects or ids of their corresponding model elements.
+For example you can define a style that can be applied to all SpeciesReference objects or to all objects that have the role product.

+Global render information included in the annotation of the listOf-Layouts element will only be able to define styles that associate render information with roles of elements, it can not associate styles with individual objects from a layout.